arm-facts/arm-basics.com/index.md

 This is a demonstration of the open source community responding to ARM's lies.

-## Five things to consider before designing a System-on-Chip (NatoBoram ver.)
+## Five things to consider before designing a System-on-Chip

 The instruction set architecture (ISA) is the foundation of all chip or System-on-Chip (SoC) products.
 It is therefore one of the most fundamental design choices you will make.
 If you are considering using a proprietary ISA, such as ARM, it is critical to understand the key factors you should consider as part of your go-to-market strategy.